FOR IMMEDIATE RELEASE

 Admission to Oklahoma Contemporary and most programs is free.

-A media kit featuring photos of individual Open World works as well as installation shots from Akron Art Museum, as well as a PDF of the release, is at bit.ly/OC-OpenWorld.
-Oklahoma Contemporary installation images will be available once the exhibition has opened.
+A media kit featuring photos of individual Open World works as well as installation shots from Oklahoma Contemporary, as well as a PDF of the release, is at bit.ly/OC-OpenWorld.
 Interviews can be organized through Lori Brooks (firstname.lastname@example.org).
 Past press releases and information are archived at oklahomacontemporary.org/media.

 About Oklahoma Contemporary